tr1s/tris-webpack-boilerplate/README.md

 Instead of having one big `webpack.config.js`, we'll split our production and development builds into two new configs called `webpack.dev.js` and `webpack.prod.js`.
 Configurations we want on both development and production will go in the `webpack.common.js` config.

-When we run `npm start`, it will run the dev build based off the `webpack.dev.js` config which also has the merged `webpack.common.js` configurations.
+When we run `npm start`, it will run the development build based off the `webpack.dev.js` config which also has the merged `webpack.common.js` configurations.
+Read more about this in the [Webpack documentation](https://webpack.js.org/guides/production/).

 ```js
 /* wenpack.dev.js */